The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

 In our analysis, we have been considering the entire sample of 352 clusters in TNG-Cluster at $z=0$.
 However, samples of observed clusters tend to not be as diverse, due to selection effects.
 For example, many of the clusters in the literature are cool core (CC), as they are significantly brighter than their non cool-core (NCC) counterparts and considered the best targets for the study of AGN feedback.
 Therefore, we now investigate if the inferences of our models depend on the cool-core state of a cluster.

 In \autoref{fig:cc_inf} we present the offsets between inferred and mean, mass-weighted temperature and Fe abundance for the gas in the centres of our clusters, as a function of their central cooling time and central entropy \citep[from][]{Lehle24}.
-For both cases, we find no strong correlation between the inference error and the cool core metric, although the scatter is larger for NCC clusters.
+For all cases, we find no strong correlation between the inference error and the cool core metric, although the scatter is larger for weak cool core (WCC) and NCC clusters.

-Regarding the rejected best-fits, while a number of CC clusters fail to produce an accepted fit for all models, the rejected fits disproportionally arise from the NCC subsample.
-This is also evident in the spectral fit acceptance rates, as the CC cluster subsample outperforms the general population.
+Regarding the rejected best-fits, while a number of strong CC (SCC) clusters fail to produce an accepted fit for all models, the rejected fits disproportionally arise from the NCC subsample.
+Namely, $\sim$70 per cent of the SCC subsample produces an accepted double \texttt{bvapec} and \texttt{bvgadem} best-fit and 80 per cent a valid \texttt{bvapec} and \texttt{bvlognorm}; these figures are much higher than the general population acceptance rates.
+We note that, accounting only for SCC, the \texttt{bvlognorm} model has the best acceptance rate, surpassing even the single temperature \texttt{bvapec} one.
 As previously shown, constraining the temperature distribution depends on the number of counts and therefore it can be more easily accomplished the brighter the associated gas is.

-Finally, we examine the associated observational inferences on the properties of the ICM, if our sample of clusters consists only of the brightest (CC) clusters.
+Finally, we examine the associated observational inferences on the properties of the ICM, if our sample of clusters consists only of SCC clusters, that are easier to detect, compared to their NCC counterparts, due to their apparent X-ray brightness \citep[e.g.][]{Eckert11}.
 Selecting only for the systems with central cooling times below 1~Gyr \citep[following][]{Lehle24}, we examine their impact on temperature and Fe abundance.

 In \autoref{fig:scc} we show the distribution of the CC clusters versus the full sample (shown in Figures \ref{fig:Temp_inf} and \ref{fig:Fe_inf}, for comparison).
 For both the temperature and Fe abundance, the average inference error increases or remains similar to that of the entire sample, respectively.
-For example, for the accepted \texttt{bvlognorm} fits, the change is from -1.14~keV (-18 per cent) to -0.69~keV (-14per cent) and from -0.15~Solar (-25 per cent) to -0.12~Solar (-23 per cent) for the mean, mass-weighted temperature and Fe abundance, respectively.
+For example, for the accepted \texttt{bvlognorm} fits, the change is from -1.21~keV (18 per cent) to -0.68~keV (14 per cent) and from -0.12~Solar (22 per cent) to -0.05~Solar (9 per cent) for the mean, mass-weighted temperature and Fe abundance in the central sphere, respectively.
 However, excluding the faintest objects does remove the majority of the outliers, suggesting that the least accurate inferences occur for NCC clusters.